In order to apply for SU you:

 If you are a single caretaker of a child or living with another person receiving SU you can be granted a supplementary SU-loan and a supplement to your SU.

-You can apply for an SU loan in MinSU all year.
+You can apply for an SU loan in MinSU all year, if you are enrolled in the same programme all year.

 You need to be eligible for SU and receive SU to be able to receive an SU loan.